wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.4.1 - Released on 24 April 2024 =
+= 2.5.0 - Released on 28 May 2024 =
+* New : Compatible with Elementor Plugin (Shortcode Widget Creation)
-* New : Compatible with latest WP(6.5.2) & WC(8.8.2)
+* New : Compatible with latest WP(6.5.3) & WC(8.9.1)
-* New : Create one time discount coupon setting for the new members
+* Fixes : Fixed Subscription plugin compatibility issues